kmalakoff/knockback-todos-app/README.md

 * (+) ORM: Backbone's Model and Collection provide a great, extensible [ORM][7] layer for loading, saving, and manipulating model data.
 * (+) ORM: provides notifications like jQuery (bind/unbind, trigger) for model and collection changes.
+* (+) Routing: provides a routing solution (Backbone.Router) to handle the flow between views in a single page app.
 * (-) Controllers/Views/Templates: provides minimal helpers (like events bindings) to make views dynamic, but requires significant boilerplate and customization for complex dynamic logic.
 Views end up being a type of [controller][8] in [MVC][9] and templates often need conditional logic embedded in them.

 ### Knockout